versatica/oversip-mod-mysql/README.md

 ```

-## Using sync and async styles together
+## Using async and sync styles together

 A pool created with `OverSIP:M:Mysql.add_pool()` method must be sync or async.
-However the user can set two pools, the first one sync and the second one sync.
+However the user can set two pools, the first one async and the second one sync.

 When a sync pool is created, the library loads `em-synchrony/mysql2` which overrides the `Mysql2::EM::Client#query()` method.
 So if *at least* one of your pools uses sync style then you must use the `Mysql2::EM::Client#aquery()` method for the async pool (which is an alias of the original `query()` method).